dharmeshkakadia/dharmeshkakadia-2.github.io/_posts/2018-1-10-presto-event-listener.md

     }
     ```

-    Here we are logging query details(`QueryId`, `State`, `Query`) and Statistics(`TotalRows`, `TotalBytes`) sperating them via ` : ` in a single log line.
+    Here we are logging query details(`QueryId`, `State`, `Query`) and Statistics(`TotalRows`, `TotalBytes`) separating them via ` : ` in a single log line.
 Note that here for the space reason I am showing only few query details, event object contains a lot of other useful information.
 For example, you can use the `State` to determine if query failed or succeeded and log different details in each case.
 The code in the repo logs additional details.

     Also, note that we have only implemented `queryCompleted()` method from the EventListener interface.
 It provides `queryCreated()` and `splitCompleted()` methods for query creation and split completion event notifications.